You may also like:

 The most reliable way of minimising the risk is to make sure the water in the water system stays at the proper temperature.
 Other measures a landlord can take is to flush out the system prior to letting the property (especially if it’s not been in use for a long time), clearing out any debris and making sure the pipework is in perfect condition.
 Always keep a record on any maintenance work you’ve done and assess the water system in your property on a regular basis.

 Becoming a landlord certainly has its fair share of challenges.
 That’s why we’re here to make it easier!
-Head on over to our dedicated category for even more first-time landlord advice!
+Head on over to our dedicated category for even more landlord advice!

 As we’ve already mentioned many times in this article, a landlord’s top priority should be the safety of their tenants and nobody doubts that.
 This is why there are so many legal obligations for landlords to provide certain safety certificates, or perform various inspections of systems, appliances, connections and fittings in their property.
 If you are a landlord, who is planning to rent out their property and need to acquire an EPC, EICR or a Gas Safety Certificate, consider booking professional inventory services with Fantastic Services.
 We work with certified technicians in your area, who can perform all the necessary checks and maintenance jobs before supplying you with the required certificates, hassle-free and in a timely manner.
 Learn more today!
 For your extra peace of mind, you can consider investing in a landlord boiler and central heating cover plan and keeping your rented property’s heating system in its best condition.

 Find a professional to take care of it.

 Being a landlord requires time, effort and thorough investigation.
 That is why you might find out our First-Time Landlord Guide quite helpful.